obzehn/GROMACS_hands-on_intro/terminal_intro/README.md

 If we set-up together the WSL app, you should see that you are using some version of Linux Ubuntu as the first message when you launch it.
 Formally, for you this is equivalent as being on another operative systems (Linux Ubuntu instead of Windows) and you are already inside the terminal, as no graphical interface is shipped with WSL.

+As few general notes before starting with the tutorial.

-As a general note, when you read that you have to `run` a command, it means that you have to type it within the terminal and to press `Enter`.
+ - When you read that you have to `run` a command, it means that you have to type it within the terminal and to press `Enter`.
+ - Remember that you can always check online how to use a command and, by running `command --help` you can access a brief explanation of the tool (e.g. `cp --help`).
+ - You can use the `Tab` key on your keyboard for fast autocompletion of paths and commands.

 ---